ammonshepherd/git-for-beginners/GitTutorial/daily-workflow.md

 back.

 Before we can make a Git commit, Git needs a name and email to associate with the commit.
-This will set the name and email in Git's global settings, so you only need to do this once.
+This will set the name and email in Gits global settings, so you only need to do this once.
 To do this, open the Terminal in VS Code (Terminal->New Terminal or View->Appearance->Show Panel).